UKCloud/documentation/articles/managed-services/man-adv-managed-svcs-faq.md

 ### Is there a free trial?

-Due to the initial complexity of configuring the anti-virus environment, UKCloud is currently unable to offer a free trial of this service.
+Due to the initial complexity of configuring the required environments, UKCloud is currently unable to offer a free trial of this service.

 ## Billing and legal